nx0/SSC/README.md

 Simple Security Checker

-It's a Simple script to check whatever thing you want in your system.
+A Simple script to check whatever thing you want in your system.

 It's inpired on:
 Serverspec: http://serverspec.org/